General Advising Information

 The Family Education Rights and Privacy Act (FERPA) law is the legal rights of students.
 It is the student’s responsibility to understand these rights.
 We strongly encourage students to maintain their personal confidentiality in terms of their education and privacy.
 However, a student might be waiving their rights if their camera if turned off, someone is in the room, someone can overhear the conversation.
 Please understand that personal and confidential information might be shared during advising conversations.
 We strongly encourage you to seek a private space to have your advising meeting.

-Virtual drop-in hours are reserved for quick advising questions or questions about registration or policy.
+Semester drop-in hours are reserved for quick advising questions or questions about registration or policy.
 If you have any questions or need assistance on a more in-depth topic, you should schedule an advising appointment with an advisor in your department.
 This way, you can secure a 30-minute appointment and be sure you have the time you need to get your questions answered.

-There will be a waiting room, in zoom, set up to pull one student in at a time.
+There will be a waiting room, in Zoom, set up to pull one student in at a time.

 In collaboration with the University Career Center, we are also able to offer career advising.
 During these appointments you can learn how to: